fresh2dev/ppqueue/README.md

 ## Quickstart

-Suppose you wanted to speed up the following code, which has 10 inputs that each take exactly 1 second to run, and stores the output:
+Suppose you wanted to speed up the following code, which has 10 inputs that each take exactly 1 second to run, and stores the output...

 ```python
 import random